-Fervor was born on a trip to Haiti, with a journal entry and an orphan named Daniel . . .
-I’m not sure many agencies get their start this way, but I can’t imagine that Fervor would be here had this not been the case.
+Fervor was born on a trip to Haiti, with a journal entry and an orphan named Daniel.
+Probably not how most marketing agencies get their start.
+But if there had been no trip to Haiti, there would probably be no Fervor.

-It was 2008 and I’d built quite the career.
-Quickly climbing the corporate ladder, I’d made a name for myself marketing and selling wireless, cable and software for names like Cox and Sprint.
+It was 2008, and I’d built quite the career.
+I was climbing the corporate ladder, and I’d made a name for myself marketing and selling wireless, cable, and software for big names like Cox and Sprint.

-I’d led hundreds of people, built several brands, designed lots campaigns, crushed sales goals, delivered for top executives and made plenty of money.
+I’d led hundreds of people, built several brands, designed all kinds of campaigns, crushed sales goals, delivered for top executives, and made plenty of money.
 Successful?
 By the world’s standards, sure.
 American Dream?
 Yep.
 But content?
 Fulfilled?
 Alive?
 Not so much.
 I wanted more than what I was finding in corporate America.
 I wanted to do what I was good at.
 But I wanted my work to mean something.

-Fervor exists to help individuals and organizations that are out to make an impact bigger than the bottom line.
+Fervor exists to help individuals and organizations that are out to make an impact bigger than just the bottom line.
 That’s our heart.
 It’s what’s at our core.
-We are built for the mission-driven, the game changers, the impact-makers.
+We are built for the mission-driven, the game-changers, the impact-makers.
 We work hard because we believe in the work that we do and the organizations we partner with.
 And, honestly?
 I couldn’t see myself doing anything else.